flori/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 ### Redirect URL and response parameter

 This URL is part of the configuration that needs to be done by betterplace.org (see [How to get it](#how-to-get-it)).
 We will redirect the donor to this URL after a successful donation.
-We will also extend the URL with the following reponse parameter.
+We will also extend the URL with the following response parameter.

 _Cool urls dont change:_ We cannot change this URL after we created you ThirPartyApp ID.
 Please consider redirecting inside your application.